 So it's not about taking a pill for an ill!
 The piece of the puzzle you were missing?
 It's about learning what the foundations to good health are, specific to your dog, and putting them into practice.
 Yes, its a pain in the proverbial - yes, it's time-consuming - yes it's more expensive initially - possibly!
 But ask yourself “Is your dog worth it?

-Because until you accept, as many of those before you that you will need to make life-changing alterations to your dog's life, in the form of diet, re-establishing healthy microbes, and detoxifying, you will keep getting more of the same!
+Because until you accept, that you will need to make life-changing alterations to your dog's life, in the form of diet, re-establishing healthy microbes, and detoxifying, you will keep getting more of the same!
 So for the sake of your dog, take a little time to ponder is he or she really worth it?